lightcycle/GeneticPollen/README.md

 ### Overview

 Cells are updated in random order, performing a single action selected by a list of rules that examine the cell's neighborhood and the cell's own state.
 Cells start with a certain amount of energy and are removed when energy reaches zero.
-Cells lose a cetain amount of energy on each step and when performing actions.
+Cells lose a set amount of energy on each step and when performing actions.
 Cells gain energy when they are the topmost cell.

 ### Actions